ProboConnect/product-configurator/README.md

 ### Configuring by payload

-The configurator can be setup with an existing payload as follows:
+The configurator can be set with an existing payload as follows:

 ```javascript
 window.proboConfigurator.setFromPayload(payload)